torozsom/Numerical-Integrator/README.md

 1. Launch the program.
 2. Enter the mathematical function to integrate in **RPN format** (e.g., `x sin`).
 3. Specify the integration bounds (e.g., `a = -2.3, b = 12.8`).
-4. View the computed integral value.
+4. Set the amount of intervals of the integration.
+5. See the results.

 ### Note: